harshaadeshmukh/MailCraft/README.md

 ## 📌 Overview

-**MailCraft** is an AI-powered Chrome extension that helps users generate professional emails instantly inside Gmail.
+**MailCraft** is an AI-powered Chrome extension that helps users generate professional emails instantly.
 It refines selected text into clear, well-structured, and professional email responses with a single click, saving time and improving productivity.

-Whether you're dealing with a flood of work emails or just struggling to find the right words, MailCraft gives you a head start every time — without ever leaving Gmail.
+Whether you're dealing with a flood of work emails or just struggling to find the right words, MailCraft gives you a head start every time.

 ---

 ## ✨ Features

-- 🧩 **Chrome Extension** — Works directly inside Gmail, no tab switching needed
+- 🧩 **Chrome Extension** — Works directly inside your browser, no tab switching needed
 - 🧠 **AI-Powered Replies** — Uses Google Gemini API to generate intelligent, context-aware email responses
 - 🎭 **Tone Selection** — Choose from tones like Professional, Friendly, Formal, Casual, and more
 - ⚡ **One-Click Generation** — Select your draft text and get a polished reply instantly
+- 🔑 **API Key Rotation** — Rotates across 5 Gemini API keys for high availability and rate limit handling
+- 🔴 **Redis Caching** — Caches replies via Upstash Redis to reduce API calls and improve response time
 - 🐳 **Docker Ready** — Fully containerized backend for easy local setup and deployment
 - ☁️ **Deployed on Render** — Backend hosted on Render for reliable availability